Aaronlozhkin/CanAm2021/README.md

 # CanAm2021
 My work as a research assistant for the CanAm research project in 2021 & 2022.
+These scripts resulted in a 15% increase in usable data for the study.

 ### Script Descriptions: